Gavin-Hofer/datamining-group-11/README.md

 clustering_svd.ipynb - K-Means Clustering and DBSCAN using TruncatedSVD for dimensionality reduction

 dnn_classification.ipynb - Contains two Dense Neural Network models to attempt to classify the data based on release year.
 Inputs to the DNN models are preprocessed using PCA for dimensionality reduction.
-Also contains a K-Means clustering implementation.

 dnn_regression.ipynb - Contains a DNN model with a single output neuron that predicts the release year.